NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-security/review-audit-logs.md

 ### Using the API

-To get audit logs from the Cloudflare API, send a [GET request](/api/operations/audit-logs-get-account-audit-logs).
+To get audit logs from the Khulnasoft API, send a [GET request](/api/operations/audit-logs-get-account-audit-logs).

 We recommending using the API for downloading historical audit log data.